zainafzal88/blog/_posts/2020-06-08-dotnet-core-api-pi.md

 ---
 layout: post
-title:  "Basic ASP.NET Core Web API Connected To PostgreSQL Deployed with CI/CD pipeline to Linux"
+title:  "Basic ASP.NET Core Web API Connected To PostgreSQL Deployed with CI/CD pipeline to Raspbian"
 description: This guide shows how to deploy an ASP.NET Core Web API connected to PostgreSQL database to Raspberry Pi using CI/CD Pipeline
 date:   2020-06-08
 ---